 This blog is part of a series that responds to common questions we receive from customers about deployment of Microsoft 365 security solutions.
 In this series, you’ll find context, answers, and guidance for deployment and driving adoption within your organization.
-Check out our last blog New FastTrack benefit: Deployment support for Co-management on Windows 10 devices.

 Microsoft 365 security solutions align to many cybersecurity protection standards.
 One widely-adopted standard is the National Institute of Standards and Technology Cybersecurity Framework (NIST CSF).
 Developed for the US government, NIST CSF is now also used by governments and enterprises worldwide as a best practice for managing cybersecurity risk.
 Mapping your Microsoft 365 security solutions to NIST CSF can also help you achieve compliance with many certifications and regulations, such as FedRAMP, and others.

 Microsoft 365 security solutions are designed to help you empower your users to do their best work securely, from anywhere and with the tools they love.
 Our security philosophy is built on four pillars: identity and access management, threat protection, information protection, and security management.
 Microsoft 365 E5 (see Figure 1.) includes products for each pillar that work together to keep your organization safe.

 Figure 1.
 The Microsoft 365 security solutions

 At the heart of NIST CSF is the Cybersecurity Framework Core – a set of “Functions” and related outcomes for improving cybersecurity (see Figure 2).
 In this blog, we’ll show you examples of how you can assess Microsoft 365 security capabilities using the four Function areas in the core: Identify, Protect, Detect and Respond.* We’ll also provide practical tips on how you can use Microsoft 365 Security to help achieve key outcomes within each function.